Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Materials and Methods

 \subsection{Datasets \& Downstream tasks}

 The PCG signals used in this study originate from a total of 5 distinct public datasets and are available as ``wav'' files.
 These include the Ephnogram \cite{kazemnejad2021ephnogram}, FPCGDB \cite{cesarelli_simulation_2012}, Pascal \cite{pascal-chsc-2011}, PhysioNet2016 \cite{liu_open_2016}, and PhysioNet2022 \cite{reyna_heart_2023} databases.
-Here we describe each dataset separately and provide all necesary details regarding the preprocessing steps followed for the homogenization of all signals into a common format.
+Here, we describe each dataset separately and provide all necessary details regarding the preprocessing steps followed to homogenize all signals into a common format.

 The \textbf{Ephnogram} \cite{kazemnejad2021ephnogram} database contains a total of 69 multi-channel, simultaneous ECG and PCG recordings from 24 healthy adults aged between 23 and 29, acquired during physical activity and rest conditions.
-Most recordings (62 during exercise) are 30min long, while the duration of the remaining 7 (rest) is about 30 seconds.
-As specified by the researchers, the dataset includes poor sample signals for noise research purposes.
+Most recordings (62 during exercise) are 30 minutes long while the duration of the remaining 7 (rest) is about 30 seconds.
+As specified by the researchers, the dataset includes poor-quality sample signals making it appropriate for developing noise-resilient methods.
 As this dataset was proposed and gathered for multi-modal signal processing purposes and not for pathology detection or classification, it does not include labeled samples.
-For our study, we use the unlabeled samples of the PCG signals for the SSL pretraining of our models.
-All PCG recordings were sampled at 8 kHz.
+For our study, we use the unlabeled PCG signals for the SSL pretraining of our models.
+All recordings were sampled at 8 kHz.

-The \textbf{FPCGDB} \cite{cesarelli_simulation_2012} or Fetal PCG Database, as its name suggests, is a dataset containing 26 20-minute fetal phonocardiographic signals, gathered from healthy women during their the remaining months of their pregnancy and sampled at 333 Hz.
-Similarly to the Ephnogram dataset, the collected signals were obtained for the development of fetal PCG signal simulation and fetal heart rate extraction algorithms.
-Hence, this dataset also does not contain any labeled samples for classification purposes.
-Furthermore, most recordings are somewhat corrupted by noise, either due to the pregnant human body which contains various noise sources, such as muscular movements or placental blood turbulence, or even due to the surrounding environment.
+The Fetal PCG Database (FPCGDB) \cite{cesarelli_simulation_2012}, as its name suggests, is a dataset comprising 26 20-minute fetal phonocardiographic signals collected from healthy women during the final months of their pregnancies.
+The signals were sampled at 333 Hz.
+Similar to the Ephnogram dataset, these recordings were gathered for the development of fetal PCG signal simulation and fetal heart rate extraction algorithms, rather than for classification purposes, and thus do not include labeled samples.
+Additionally, many recordings are affected by noise, originating either from the pregnant body, such as muscular movements or placental blood turbulence, or from the surrounding environment.